 Consent is a process rather than a one-off decision.
 Where there has been a significant interval between a patient agreeing to a treatment and its start, or if new information has emerged, or the patient’s condition has altered, consent should be reaffirmed.

-Can competent patients refuse treatment?
+Can patients with capacity refuse treatment?

 Food for thought